marcel-kerth/protobuf-generator/README.md

 * TypeScript
 * Python

-Additional languages will be added in the future.
+More languages will be added in the future.

 ## Usage